integricho/heroku-buildpack-python-ffmpeg/Readme.md

 Heroku buildpack: Python
 ========================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).
+The only difference from the clean Python buildpack is that this one includes ffmpeg.
+A static build is simply cloned from [this repo](https://github.com/integricho/ffmpeg1.2-static-with-codecs), which includes a couple of useful codecs, but still trying to be light on disk space.

+This version of *heroku-buildpack-python-ffmpeg* is a simple update of [integricho's buildpack][https://github.com/integricho/heroku-buildpack-python-ffmpeg/edit/master/Readme.md], based on a newer revision of the base [heroku-buildpack-python][https://github.com/heroku/heroku-buildpack-python].

 Usage
 -----